 Denver

 The healthcare system is fractured.
-Doctors often don’t have the time, tools, or support to truly uncover the root causes behind symptoms.
-I was told many times that my future would be defined by pain and suffering.
-And while it’s true that some illnesses are chronic and bring difficult challenges, that’s not the reality for most people struggling today.
+Most doctors and practitioners genuinely want to help, but many lack the time, tools, or support to explore the deeper roots of illness.
+I was told more than once that my future would be defined by pain and limitation.
+And while it’s true that some conditions are chronic and complex, that’s not the reality for most people struggling today.

-I also want to pause and acknowledge the privilege I carry.
-As a Colombian-American born into a middle-class family, I’ve had access to education, resources, and support that many others haven’t.
-Though my challenges have been real and life-altering, I hold them within the context of what I call “privileged adversity.”
-For the opportunities I’ve had, I feel deeply grateful—and I’m committed to paying that forward through my work.
+I also hold deep awareness of the privilege I carry.
+As a Colombian-American born into a middle-class family, I’ve had access to education, resources, and community that many others have not.
+Though my challenges have been real and life-altering, I hold them within what I call “privileged adversity.”
+I am deeply grateful for the opportunities I’ve had — and I’m committed to paying that forward through my work.

-I’m here to help others navigate these turbulent waters using a blend of ancestral, intergenerational, cultural, academic, and intuitive wisdom.
-At the heart of it all is love and support—values that inspired the name Amore.
-Because I believe, truly, that together we can heal with love.
+At the heart of it all is love and connection — the values that inspired the name Amore.
+Because I believe, truly, that when we listen, care, and heal together, we create the conditions for Life to thrive.

 My “Why”